 the employee of the Supply Chain Business is accompanied by a DBCT Management employee, to the extent reasonably practicable, while in the office premises of DBCT Management.

-As at the Commencement Date, Brookfield Port Capacity Pty Ltd ACN 134 741 567 is a Trading SCB and is managed, staffed and operated by employees of DBCT Management.
+As at the Commencement Date, Brookfield Port Capacity Pty Ltd (ACN 134 741 567) is a Trading SCB and is managed, staffed and operated by employees of DBCT Management.
 Accordingly, Section 9.4(c) does not prevent any officer or employee of DBCT Management who:

 operates or otherwise undertakes work for the benefit of; or